Plastic Wise Program

 Our Plastic Wise Events and Markets Policy was introduced in 2016, and following an extensive review with community and market stakeholders, was updated in October 2018.
 We were proud to win the Keep Victoria Beautiful – Sustainable Cities award in the Community-Government Partnerships category in 2018.
 We are happy to see any other councils, land managers and community groups use our policy as a guide for their own.

-Many businesses in the Surf Coast Shire are avoiding plastic packaging, developing sustainable products, participating in litter cleanups, offering discounts to customers who bring their own coffee cups, and accepting customers' clean containers for takeaway foods.
-In the shire you may see stickers on shop windows or signs in car parks to help you remember to use your own reusable bag.
+Businesses are avoiding plastic packaging, developing sustainable products, participating in litter cleanups, offering discounts to customers who bring their own coffee cups, and accepting customers' clean containers for takeaway foods.
+You may see stickers on shop windows or signs in car parks to help you remember to use your own reusable bag.

-Locals and visitors are encouraged to do their bit to be Plastic Wise by remembering to use reusable shopping bags, containers, drink bottles and coffee cups, and actively avoiding unnecessary plastic packaging.
+Everyone is encouraged to do their bit by remembering to use reusable shopping bags, containers, drink bottles and coffee cups, and actively avoiding unnecessary plastic packaging.

 Boomerang Bags - reusable cloth bags shoppers can borrow and return - are available at a number of local supermarkets, shops, markets, schools and Bendigo Bank branches, and at Surf Coast Shire Civic Centre.
 Originating in Burleigh Heads, Queensland in 2013, Boomerang Bags were brought to the shire in 2015 by the Plastic Wise Torquay group.

-A number of groups coordinate local beach cleanups that community members can participate in, including Surfrider Foundation Torquay and Clean Up Australia.
+A number of groups coordinate local beach cleanups that community members can participate in, including Cleaner Coast, Surfrider Foundation Torquay and Clean Up Australia.